-Jeff Shrader began his 33-year career with the JCSO as a deputy assigned to the county jail.
+Jeff Shrader began his career with the JCSO in 1984 as a deputy assigned to the county jail.
 Prior to being elected sheriff in 2014, Sheriff Shrader oversaw operations as chief of each of the four major divisions of the Sheriff’s Office.
 He is a graduate of the FBI National Academy and the National Executive Institute, an executive development program for the largest law enforcement agencies in the country.

 Since being elected Sheriff, Jeff Shrader has:

 - Developed clearly stated mission, values, and vision statements to unite members of the JCSO in purpose

 - Instituted a "Leadership Development Series" to ensure clarity and consistency of the JCSO's mission and to promote the proper role of government and public safety in our community

 - Maintained excellence of service by improving employee retention through competitive deputy sheriff compensation

 - Instituted the county-wide "Safety in Faith” program to enhance safety and security in our houses of worship

 - Reduced concealed handgun permit fees to among the lowest in the state and expedited the permitting process